anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 ## PoC Environment

-I have built out a PoC environment that implementes this solution with the following detailed design diagram.
+I have built out a PoC environment that implementes this solution using the following detailed design diagram.

 ![image info](./files/DetailedDesign.png)